 - 1 lime, quartered and very thinly sliced

 To loosen the skins and peel the tomatoes: heat a gallon of water to boiling.
-Make a thin shallow “x” on the bottom of each tomato, add to boiling water for about a minute and then remove.
+Make a thin shallow “x” on the bottom of each tomato, add to boiling water for about a minute, then remove and plunge into cold water.
 When cool enough to handle, slip off the peels and set aside.

-Working over a colander over to catch the seeds and juices, roughly chop the tomatoes into 1/2 to 1″ chunks, de seeding the majority as you work.
-Add the tomatoes and any juices to a large, heavy bottomed, non reactive pan.
-Mince and de seed Habanero and add to pan with tomatoes.
+Working over a colander to catch the seeds and juices, roughly chop the tomatoes into 1/2 to 1″ chunks, de-seeding the majority as you work.
+Add the tomatoes and any juices to a large, heavy-bottomed, non-reactive pan.
+Mince and de-seed habaneros and add to pan with tomatoes.
 Add in the rest of the ingredients, reserving the lime slices for later.

 Stir and bring to a boil over medium heat.
 Turn down to a heavy simmer and allow to reduce, stirring regularly, to about half, 30 to 40 minutes.
 Add the lime and cook another 15 minutes.
 Process this recipe for five minutes.